blazefirereal/Discord-Server-Raider/README.md

 ## Setup Instructions

 1. **Create Discord Accounts:** Set up as many Discord accounts as needed for the raid.
-The number of accounts will affect the scale of the raid.
+The more accounts you make is the more chaos.
 2. **Obtain Tokens:** After creating the accounts, gather their tokens.
 Save each token on a new line in a text file.
 3. **Add Accounts to Server:** Ensure that all accounts are members of the target server.
 Avoid servers with active auto-moderation systems to reduce the risk of detection and bans.

 ## How to Start the Raid

 1. Open `main.py` in a Python environment.
-2. Configure the script:
+2. Run the script.
+You will be prompted to enter:
-   - Specify the message you want to spam.
+   - The message you want to spam.
-   - Enter the channel ID where the messages will be sent.
+   - The channel ID where the messages will be sent.
 [Click here](https://www.youtube.com/watch?v=NLWtSHWKbAI) for instructions on copying a channel ID.
+Note that this YouTube video is not owned or controlled by me, and its content is subject to change.
-3. Execute the script to start the raid.
+3. Press Enter to start the spam process.
+The script will begin sending the specified message to the designated channel.

 **Disclaimer:** This script uses self-bots, which are prohibited by Discord’s Terms of Service.
 I am not responsible for any misuse of this tool or for any consequences that result from its use.
+Additionally, the YouTube video linked for channel ID instructions is provided as a convenience and is not affiliated with or endorsed by me.